tjmahr/dissertation/docs/12-aim1-methods.md

 Participants {#aim1-participants}
 -----------------------------------------------------------------------

-The data were collected as part of a three-year longitudinal study.
-For convenience, I refer to the three years as Age 3, Age 4, and Age 5, although the participants on average were three months younger than those nominal ages.
+The data were collected as part of a three-year longitudinal study.[^1] For convenience, I refer to the three years as Age 3, Age 4, and Age 5, although the participants on average were three months younger than those nominal ages.
 In particular, the participants were 28–39 months-old at Age 3, 39–52 at Age 4, and 51–65 at Age 5.
 Approximately, 180 children participated at Age 3, 170 at Age 4, and 160
 at Age 5.
 Of these children, approximately 20 were identified by their